Skip to Main Content

 Eric D. Wieder, Ph.D., FCSR Director

 Dr. Wieder has over 30 years of experience in flow cytometry and has extensive experience performing high-parameter flow cytometry and T cell functional assessment.
-Prior to coming to University of Miami in 2008, Dr. Wieder has run flow cytometry core facilities both at UCSF and M.D.
+Prior to coming to University of Miami in 2008, Dr. Wieder ran flow cytometry core facilities at UCSF and M.D.
 Anderson Cancer Center.
-He is available for consult on experimental design and data analysis as well as assistance with review and letters of support for grant submission for projects that use the FCSR.
+He is available for consultation on experimental design and data analysis as well as assistance with review and letters of support for grant submission for projects that use the FCSR.

 Shannon Saigh, Ph.D., Associate Scientist